Def Leppard: Euphoria, X, and Yeah! (1997–2007)

 An expanded and updated best-of collection, Best Of, was released internationally in October 2004.
 The North America-only version, Rock of Ages—The Definitive Collection, was released the following May.
 Def Leppard participated at the Live 8 show in Philadelphia and toured in the summer with Bryan Adams.
-In 2005, the band left their long-time management team, Q-Prime, and signed with HK Management.
+In 2005, the band left their long-time management team, Q Prime, and signed with HK Management.

 On 23 May 2006, Def Leppard released an all-covers album titled Yeah!.
 The disc pays homage to classic rock songs of their childhood, originally recorded by Blondie, The Kinks, Sweet, ELO, and Badfinger among others.
+Their cover of "How Does It Feel" by Slade was used as a non-album B-side.
 It debuted at No. 16 in the US, their tenth consecutive Top 20 album.
+The band toured to promote the album with Journey from June through November 2006 in Europe, the UK, and the US.

 The band, along with Queen, Kiss, and Judas Priest, were the inaugural inductees of VH1 Rock Honors on 31 May 2006.
 During the show, The All-American Rejects paid homage to the band with a cover of "Photograph".
 Soon afterwards, they embarked on a US tour with Journey.
 That October, Hysteria was re-released in a two-disc deluxe edition format, which combined the original remastered album with B-sides, remixes, and bonus tracks from single releases.
 Def Leppard began their Downstage Thrust Tour, on 27 June, which took them across the US and into Canada.